SathvikHegade/ML-PROJECTS/README.md

 **Tools:** `pandas`, `numpy`, `scikit-learn`

-> **💡 For further info, see the above files which have README of each program and file.**
+> **💡If you want detailed explanations and step-by-step code, open the README inside the folder above.**

 ---